Computer security: Careers

 Broad titles that encompass any one or all of the other roles or titles tasked with protecting computers, networks, software, data or information systems against viruses, worms, spyware, malware, intrusion detection, unauthorized access, denial-of-service attacks, and an ever-increasing list of attacks by hackers acting as individuals or as part of organized crime or foreign governments.

-Student programs are also available for people interested in beginning a career in cybersecurity.
-Meanwhile, a flexible and effective option for information security professionals of all experience levels to keep studying is online security training, including webcasts.
-A wide range of certified courses are also available.
+Student programs are also available for people interested in beginning a career in cyber security.
+Meanwhile, an alternative option for information security professionals of varied experience levels to keep studying is online security training, including webcasts.
+A wide range of courses are also available.

-In the United Kingdom, a nationwide set of cybersecurity forums, known as the U.K Cyber Security Forum, were established supported by the Government's cybersecurity strategy in order to encourage start-ups and innovation and to address the skills gap identified by the U.K Government.
+In the United Kingdom, a nationwide set of cyber security forums, known as the U.K Cyber Security Forum, were established supported by the Government's cyber security strategy in order to encourage start-ups and innovation and to address the skills gap identified by the U.K Government.

 In Singapore, the Cyber Security Agency has issued a Singapore Operational Technology (OT) Cybersecurity Competency Framework (OTCCF).
 The framework defines emerging cybersecurity roles in Operational Technology.
 The OTCCF was endorsed by the Infocomm Media Development Authority (IMDA).
 It outlines the different OT cybersecurity job positions as well as the technical skills and core competencies necessary.
 It also depicts the many career paths available, including vertical and lateral advancement opportunities.